av1155/RaspberryPi5-FullSetup/README.md

 Welcome to the setup guide for configuring your Raspberry Pi 5 to work seamlessly with an iPad Pro via USB-C Thunderbolt 4 and USB0 Ethernet, utilizing Blink Shell for SSH connections, as well as enabling remote access through RealVNC Viewer and setting up Code-Server for a portable development environment.
 This comprehensive guide covers the installation of necessary dependencies, configurations for SSH and VNC, and enhancements for your coding experience with additional tools and languages.
 The USB0 Ethernet makes this setup latency free and able to work anywhere via static IP address.

+Many of these steps are optional and simply steps that I take on my system, you may follow only the necessary steps (configuring the usb0 ethernet connection).

 ## Table of Contents

 1. [Introduction](#introduction)